samp5/ha141/README.md

    (0,0) : {
             (0,1) : {
                     "weight" : 1.0
+                    "delay" : 1.0
                     }
             (0,2) : {
                     "weight" : 2.0
+                    "delay" : 1.0
                     }

             }
    (0,1) : {
             (1,1) : {
                     "weight" : 1.0
+                    "delay" : 2.0
                     }
             (0,2) : {
                     "weight" : 2.0
+                    "delay" : 1.0
                     }

             }
     ...
 }
 ```
+> [!NOTE]
+> The final dictionary layer keys, `weight` and `delay` are optional and if omitted, will be randomly deteremined via a random number generator

 The function is overloaded to accept an adjacencyDict **and** either a